The Financial Benefits of Meal Planning: Save Money and Reduce Food Waste

 Resourceful Use of Leftovers

 Meal planning encourages resourceful use of leftovers.
 By intentionally incorporating leftovers into future meals, we minimize food waste and stretch our ingredients further.
 For example, a roasted chicken can be repurposed into sandwiches or added to a salad the next day.
-This not only saves money but also adds variety to our meals.
+Investing in quality food storage containers or freezer bags helps keep leftovers fresh and ready for reuse.

 Plan for Budget‑Friendly Meals